 The mountainous character of the country countervails its archipelagic character from the very start.
 A mountainous terrain with some population and with thick vegetation is an excellent condition for our people's war. [...]
 The Sierra Madre sews up almost the entire length of Luzon on the eastern side of the Cagayan Valley to the Bicol region through Central Luzon.
 It links as many as nine provinces. [...]
-A mountainous terrain, where more people inhabit the foothills, clearings, plateaus, and riversides or creeksides, is more favorable for the people's army.15
+A mountainous terrain, where more people inhabit the foothills, clearings, plateaus, and riversides or creeksides, is more favorable for the people's army.
+15

-In these red areas, communist guerrillas set up their own autonomous governments and systems of representation for peasants and rural folk.16 Where State power is weak and thus lacks the provision of medicine, education, and law, the New People's Army also acts as a mobile clinic, school, and court.
-Among the peripheral peasantry, they institute various reforms they call as "agrarian revolution" or increasing wages, lowering rents, and informal land redistribution (informal because they are obviously not recognized by the State).
-What is curious about these reforms is that they are rather mild and moderate, recalling to mind one
+In these red areas, communist guerrillas set up their own autonomous governments and systems of representation for peasants and rural folk.
+He was the power is weak and thus lacks the provision of medicine, education, and law, the New People's Army also acts as a mobile clinic, school, and court.
+Among the peripheral peasantry, they institute various reforms they call as "agrarian revolution" or increasing wages, lowering rents, and informal land redistribution